-In this section, you create a user called Britta Simon in Deskradar.
+In this section, you create a user called B.Simon in Deskradar.
 Work with Deskradar Client support team to add the users in the Deskradar platform.
 Users must be created and activated before you use single sign-on.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.